 The outer shell of the bag is designed to repel water, with extra fabric covering the hood, back and foot zones.
 A center zipper makes getting in and out of the bag a breeze.
 Plus, a center zipper eliminates the possibility of cold weather making its way inside your nice warm bag.
 An inside pocket makes it easy to grab a flashlight when you hear something scratching outside your tent.
 This solid, warm and durable sleeping bag currently retails for $519.

-Top Cold Weather Backpacking Sleeping Bags
+The Best Cold Weather Backpacking Sleeping Bags Are:

 There’s nothing worse than trying to warm up after a long day climbing a mountain.
 You need a sleeping bag that will hold up to the unique demands of winter camping.
 I get it.
 That’s why I’ve set out to find the best cold weather backpacking sleeping bags.
 I’ve done all the research so you can spend more time planning your next summit.